snakenet-org/snJSON/README.md

 Reading
 --------

-After parsing, the object will presnt you with to different ways to access the data.
+After parsing, the object will present you with two different ways to access the data.
 Firstly via the .val attribute on each element.
 For instance:

 ````swift
     let test = json.get("test").val as!
 String